 - Timed-ticketing – please book your ticket online or by phone in advance to your visit.
-We are limiting the number of visitors in the Centre at any one time to allow for physical distancing.
-By reserving your ticket in advance, this also means you will not be standing in line!
+We are limiting the number of visitors to our Centre at any one time to allow for physical distancing.

-- We are open Tuesday through Friday from 10:00 am to 3:00pm – this will help us maintain our high standards of cleanliness and give you a safe and enjoyable experience.
-The first hour of the day, from 10 am to 11 am, is reserved for individuals who are deemed vulnerable or at high risk.
+- We are open to the public Tuesday through Friday from 10:00 am to 3:00pm – this will help us maintain our high standards of cleanliness and give you a safe and enjoyable experience.
+Wherever possible we request that guests respect that the first hour of the day, 10 am to 11 am, is reserved for individuals who are deemed vulnerable or at high risk.

 - We have increased our cleaning schedule and are disinfecting high touch and high traffic areas multiple times a day.

 - What do I need to know before visiting WCC?